Graduate Admissions FAQ’s

 Domestic applicants may be eligible for an application fee waiver.
 Information can be obtained from the Graduate College website at https://grad.illinois.edu/application-fee.
 International applicants are not eligible for waivers.

-GRE: The General GRE is required of all applicants to the ChBE graduate program.
-GRE subject exams are not required.
+GRE: The General GRE is not required to apply the ChBE graduate program.

 TOEFL iBT: The TOEFL iBT is required of all non-native English speaking students.